Johanna Bolton

 Received the 2021Gilbert Bayes Award from Royal Society of Sculptors

-Non Place Collective exhibition, Bath Fringe Arts Festival (online because of COVID)
+Non Place Collective exhibition, Bath Fringe Arts Festival

 2019